jlancherosn/capstone_project/README.md

 **4. Monte Carlo Simulations:**

-To estimate the aggregate loss distribution, Monte Carlo simulations are used.
-This involves generating a large number of random samples based on the frequency and severity distributions and then calculating the total loss for each sample.
-The Monte Carlo approach allows us to approximate the aggregate loss distribution by repeatedly simulating various scenarios.
+Monte Carlo simulations are used to estimate the aggregate loss distribution by generating random samples based on the frequency and severity distributions.
+The process involves the following steps:

+1. Simulate Number of Events: For each simulation run, draw a random number from the frequency distribution to determine the number of loss events.
+2. Simulate Loss Amounts: For each event, draw random loss amounts from the severity distribution.
+3. Aggregate Loss Calculation: Sum the loss amounts for each simulation run to compute the total loss.

-Mathematically, if $N$ represents the number of simulations, and each simulation generates a loss value $L_{i}$, the aggregate loss distribution can be approximated by:
+Mathematically, if $N$ represents the number of simulations, $E_{i}$ is the number of events in the $i-th$ simulation, and ${L_{i, j}}_{j=1}{E_i}$

+​
+  are the simulated loss amounts for the 𝑖 i-th simulation, the total loss for the 𝑖 i-th simulation can be expressed as:

 $$\hat{L}(x) = \frac{1}{N} \sum_{i=1}^{N} \mathbb{I}(L_{i} \leq x)$$